 In addition to the scholarship, one can earn up to 6,000€ per calendar year without paying taxes.

-Phase I students can find a tutor job or student asstistant position at the Berlin universities.
+Phase I students can find a tutor job or student asstistant position at the Berlin universities to supplement their living expenses.

-Phase II students should talk with their supervisor and mentor regarding teaching/ tutor positions.
+Phase II scholarship recipients should talk with their supervisor and mentor regarding teaching/ tutor positions to supplement their living expenses.

 Phase I scholarships